Faculty Development Workshop

 - Why?: Experiential learning is seen to be an important component of undergraduate Public Health and Global Health education programs.
 Institutions are often challenged with limited bandwidth, expertise, or partnerships to meet student demand.
 This Workshop allows faculty and administrators to develop experiential learning components to on-campus programs, with a focus on international and global community-based education.

 - How?: Applications from faculty and/or administrators are due July 15, 2018.
 The tuition cost is $1750 USD (this includes all meals, accomodations, electronic/hard copy materials, didactics, community-based tours/interactions, transfers/transport during program content, medical/evacuation insurance, pre-departure preparation).
 The tuition does not include flight/transporation to location, visas, or immunization.
-Of note, the Workshop is being offerred at cost.

 To apply visit: https://goo.gl/kbmAky